kimh/locationkit-android-docs/source/index.md

 # Getting Started (iOS)

-Adding the SocialRadar SDK to an app is easy:
+Adding LocationKit to an app is easy:

 ## 1. Obtain an API Key